jsabic/StatusBar.Xamarin/README.md

 ### PopupPage iOS

-With current implementation using INavigationBarServie and IStatusBarService we can change background color of NavigationBar and StatusBar independently on iOS and Android.
+With current implementation using INavigationBarServie and IStatusBarService we can independently change background color of NavigationBar and StatusBar on iOS and Android.
 But on iOS there is a problem with PopupPages.
 In this example we are using [Rg.Plugins.Popup](https://github.com/rotorgames/Rg.Plugins.Popup).
 When navigating on PopupPage its background color tints the page behind it.
-On android when on PopupPage StatusBar and NavigationBar color is tinted by PopupPage.
+On Android when on PopupPage, StatusBar and NavigationBar color is tinted by PopupPage.
-On iOS if on verison 13.0 and up, we are creating a frame that is above PopupPage therefor it will not be tinted by PopupPage backgroun color.
+On iOS if on version 13.0 and up, we are creating a frame that is above PopupPage therefor it will not be tinted by PopupPage backgroun color.
 To fix this we need to use current StatusBar color and PopupPage background color and calculate new color by overlaying latter on former.
-When new StatusBar color is calculated we set it to StatusBar color and remember previous status bar color so that we can set it back to original color after navigating from PopupPage.
+When new StatusBar color is calculated we set it to StatusBar color and save previous status bar color so that we can set it back to original color after navigating from PopupPage.
 Now we can update StatusBarService with two new methods.
-SetStatusBarModalDialogColor that has argument coresponding to PopupPage backgound color and RemoveStatusBarModalDialogColor that will set background color to original.
-Also there is a private method AddOverlayColorOnStatusBar for calculating overlayed color.
+SetStatusBarModalDialogColor that has argument corresponding to PopupPage backgound color and RemoveStatusBarModalDialogColor that will set background color to original.
+Also, there is a private method AddOverlayColorOnStatusBar for calculating overlayed color.

 ```csharp
 public class StatusBarService : IStatusBarService